Curators at Ahmedabad finally pick pitch for fourth Test

 “We want to play to our strength at home and not worry what the people outside are talking about.
 Our strength is spin and our batting depth,” he said.

-The president of the Madhya Pradesh Cricket Association (MPCA), Abhilash Khandeka, said Indore had been treated unfairly for the state of the pitch.
+The president of the Madhya Pradesh Cricket Association, Abhilash Khandeka, said Indore had been treated unfairly for the state of the pitch.

 “Two curators from BCCI had come eight to 10 days before the match.
 The pitch was prepared under their supervision.
 The MPCA had no role in making the pitch,” Khandeka told The Times of India this week.